-When new development occurs next to a district with a lower height maximum, the building height should respect the adjacent district's maximum height limit for the first 50 feet of building width.
-This transitional approach ensures that new development does not dominate neighboring buildings.
+When new development occurs next to a district with a lower height maximum, the building height should respect the adjacent district's maximum height limit

 - The height of buildings in the Tier V Downtown Historic District (H-1) should be sensitive to the context in which the structure is to be built. - New infill structures should be complimentary in scale to the existing buildings located to the left and right of the proposed development.